-Years and decades change, but we as coaches keep asking the the same familiar questions.
+As years and decades change, we keep asking the same questions.

-But for as long as the questions remain the same, the range of answers remains more or less the same, too.
-That’s why asking novel, profound questions is a way to develop coaching.
+But for as long as the questions remain the same, the range of answers remains the same, too.

-2) How can we allow the players to use the full scope of their defensive skills?
+4) How could players get to use more of their skills?

-5) How can the players improve their tactical and technical skills without adding to their fatigue?
+5) How can players improve their skills without getting fatigued?

 Tactical and technical skills are most effectively improved when practice tasks are basketball-representative.
 However, those game-like tasks tend to fatigue players.
 This limits the time they can be used.
 How can we circumvent this contradiction?

 6) What should the training facilities be like?

 The organisations that have the money, build posh, grand training facilities.
 Yet most great basketball players have initially trained in modest facilities.
 Is this because most basketball facilities in the world are modest?
 Or because good-enough training facilities are a different thing from posh, grand facilities?
 If that’s so, what are optimal training facilities like?

 7) How much should players talk on the floor?

 Usually, coaches want their players to talk, or communicate more, to enhance the team’s collective functioning.
 Yet talking slows down players’ individual movement and reactions.
 As the game gets quicker and quicker, should players talk more and more?
 Or less and less?